GarnesPratama/react-image-annotation/README.md

 Implemented features in fork:

 - added typescript
+- changed seamless immutability to immer
+- updated npm and dependencies used by project
-- updated react to v.18
+- updated react to v.19

 ## Features